openimsdk/open-im-sdk-reactnative/README.md

 # React Native Client SDK for OpenIM 👨‍💻💬

+> **📢 Important Notice:** Starting from version 3.8.3-patch.10, the package name has been changed from `open-im-sdk-rn` to `@openim/rn-client-sdk`.
+Please update your dependency installation and import statements.

 Use this SDK to add instant messaging capabilities to your application.
 By connecting to a self-hosted [OpenIM](https://www.openim.io) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.

 The iOS SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
 Using [gomobile](https://github.com/golang/mobile), it can be compiled into an XCFramework for iOS integration. iOS interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
 In terms of data storage, iOS utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).